Recent Fire Damage Posts

 - Never use lit candles to decorate a tree.
 Always extinguish candles before leaving the room or before going to bed.

 - Use only sturdy tree stands designed to not tip over.
 Keep curious pets and children away from Christmas trees.
-Keep anything that can catch on fire—like pot holders, oven mitts, wooden utensils, paper or plastic bags, food packaging, and towels or curtains—away from your stove top.
+Keep anything that can catch on fire—like pot holders, oven mitts, wooden utensils, paper or plastic bags, food packaging, towels, or curtains—away from your stove top.

 - Designate one person to walk around your property to ensure all candles and smoking materials are properly extinguished after guests leave.